 You give us sole authority to defend or settle the claim.

-In the defence or settlement of any such claim, we may procure the right for you to continue using the Services, Service Data and/or the Documentation, replace or modify the Services and/or Documents so that they become non-infringing or terminate this agreement on two days’ notice to you without any additional liability or obligation to pay you damages or other additional costs.
+In the defence or settlement of any such claim, we may procure the right for you to continue using the Services, Service Data and/or the Documentation, replace or modify the Services and/or Documents so that they become non-infringing or terminate this agreement without any additional liability or obligation to pay you damages or additional costs.

 This clause 13 sets out your sole and exclusive rights and remedies, and our entire obligations and liability, for infringement of any third party intellectual property rights.